-In addition, the classification is not affected by the likelihood that the entity will exercise its right to defer settlement.
-Therefore, if the right exists, the liability is classified as non-current even if management intends or expects to settle the liability within twelve months of the reporting period.
-Additional disclosures would be required in such circumstances.
-The effective date of the amendment is for years beginning on or after 1 January 2023.
-It is unlikely that the amendment will have a material impact on the CPD's financial statements.
+The amendment improves the information that an entity provides when its right to defer settlement of a liability for at least 12 months is subject to compliance with covenants.
+The amendment also provides guidance on when to classify liabilities arising from covenants as current or non-current.
+Additional disclosures will be required in the notes to the annual financial statements if an entity classifies liabilities arising from covenants as non-current.
+The effective date of the amendment is for years beginning on or after 1 January 2024.
+It is unlikely that the amendment will have a material impact on the CPD's annual financial statements.